Permanent oscillations and solitary wave behavior in flatband Heisenberg quantum spin systems: Numerical examples

 A measure for the stability of the solitary wave is the overlap of the shifted state with the time evolved one (related to the Jozsa fidelity \cite{Joz:JMO94} after one revolution around the ring)

 We define $\eta(t)$ piece-wise and restart the procedure for the next interval accordingly.
 For a perfect solitary wave the absolute value of $\eta(n \tau)$, $n \in \mathbb{Z}$, is equal to $1$.

-This is seen in \figref{flabasolwave-f-3} when looking at the blue curve that shows the case of a perfect solitary wave $\ket{\Psi_0}=\ket{\Psi_s}$.
+This is seen in \figref{flabasolwave-f-6} when looking at the blue curve that shows the case of a perfect solitary wave $\ket{\Psi_0}=\ket{\Psi_s}$.
 If some random component is added to a perfect solitary wave, resulting in $\ket{\Psi_1}$, $|\eta(t)|$ in general will not return to its initial value.
 However, $|\eta(t)|$ periodically returns to some smaller value since the contribution of the solitary wave develops independently of the remainder for the linear Schr{\"o}dinger equation.
 The random component might even equilibrate, i.e., smear out around the ring while the solitary-wave contribution still runs unperturbed (green curve), see discussion in \cite{JES:PRB23}.
-If the Hamiltonian is slightly off the flatband scenario, i.e., possesses only dispersive bands, an approximate solitary wave $\ket{\Psi_2}$ slowly looses recurrence, and $|\eta(t)|$ decays while still oscillating (red curve in \figref{flabasolwave-f-3}).
+If the Hamiltonian is slightly off the flatband scenario, i.e., possesses only dispersive bands, an approximate solitary wave $\ket{\Psi_2}$ slowly loses recurrence, and $|\eta(t)|$ decays while still oscillating (red curve in \figref{flabasolwave-f-6}).

+Figure \xref{flabasolwave-f-7} sketches a stability diagram for the initial state used in \figref{flabasolwave-f-2} for various ratios $J_2/J_1$.
+For $J_2/J_1=1/2$ the recurrence is perfect, the slight deviation from $1.0$ is due to the discretization step of the numerical time integration that does not hit the exact recurrence time.
+For $J_2/J_1\neq 1/2$ $\eta$ stays astonishingly close to one, but of course drops with detuning away from $J_2/J_1=1/2$.
+This observation means that even in cases where the band is not perfectly flat a perpetual motion can be followed over several cycles.